Operational K-theory: Introduction

 but possess a great deal more structure, allowing for simplified proofs of the Riemann-Roch theorems.
 The corresponding Riemann-Roch theorems were later extended to remove the quasi-projective hypothesis in \cite{fulton-gillet}.

-As a bivariant algebraic $K$-theory, however, Grothendieck groups of $f$-perfect complexes are somewhat less than one should hope for.\footnote{The term ``bivariant algebraic $K$-theory'' also appears in \cite{ct}.
-To the best of our knowledge, this is unrelated to the bivariant theory defined by Fulton and MacPherson.} The independent squares in this theory---those commuting squares for which one can define a pullback $K^\circ(X \to Y) \to K^\circ(X' \to Y')$---are only the $\Tor$-independent squares, because there is no obvious pullback of an $f$-perfect complex through an arbitrary fiber square \cite[Section~10.8]{bt}.
+As a bivariant algebraic $K$-theory, however, Grothendieck groups of $f$-perfect complexes are somewhat less than one should hope for.\footnote{A ``bivariant algebraic $K$-theory'' was also defined by Kassel \cite{kassel} (see also \cite{cuntz}, \cite{ct}, and \cite[Ex.~II.2.14]{weibel}).
+This is distinct from the bivariant theory studied by Fulton and MacPherson, as it depends on a pair of algebras, but does not involve a map between them.
+However, it does include product operations, as well as $K^\circ$ and $K_\circ$ as special cases.} The independent squares in this theory---those commuting squares for which one can define a pullback $K^\circ(X \to Y) \to K^\circ(X' \to Y')$---are only the $\Tor$-independent squares, because there is no obvious pullback of an $f$-perfect complex through an arbitrary fiber square \cite[Section~10.8]{bt}.
 Furthermore, the contravariant groups $K^\circ(X)$ are difficult to compute on singular spaces.
 Even on spaces with mild singularities, such as simplicial projective toric varieties, Grothendieck rings of vector bundles (or perfect complexes) can be uncountable \cite{gubeladze}, and are not $\AA^1$-homotopy invariant \cite{chww}.
 Further complications arise on singular spaces that are not $\QQ$-factorial or quasi-projective, where coherent sheaves are not known to have resolutions by vector bundles.
 On such spaces, it is not known whether Grothendieck rings of vector bundles and perfect complexes agree \cite{resolution}.
 For instance, there are complete, singular, nonprojective toric threefolds, such as \cite[Example~4.13]{vbs}, that have uncountable Grothendieck rings of perfect complexes \cite{gharib-karu}, but are not known to have any nontrivial vector bundles at all.